 Podcasting microphones are designed to capture rich and clear vocals without any distracting background noise.
 This means even if you’re a first-timer who’s recording solo, the right mic can help you sound your best.
 USB condenser mics are arguably the best for beginners as they capture voice clearly and connect straight to your laptop or computer, making plug-and-play recording a snap.

-Below, we’ve curated four of the best podcast microphones available on Amazon to help you get into the podcasting game.
+Below, we’ve curated some of the best podcast microphones available on Amazon to help you get into the podcasting game.